NurFer13/nodejsaws/README.md

 # AWS App Runner Nodejs Example app

-In this sample applciaiton , we have single root endpoint which is going to return hello world message with environment variable.
+In this sample applciaiton, we have single root endpoint which is going to return hello world message with environment variable.

 ## Step by step guide to run the application